CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 ** planning and conception **

 Before a DNS server is selected and the infrastructure is planned, it should be checked whether the desired domain name is still owned by the institution or still available (see APP.3.6.M8 * Domain Name Management) *.
 If DNS Security Extensions (DNSSEC) are to be used, the measure APP.3.6.M17 * Use of DNSSEC * should be implemented.
 Planning determines how the DNS servers are integrated into the network infrastructure of the information network (see APP.3.6.M1 * DNS Use Planning *).
 It should also be decided what the performance capacity of a DNS server must be.
-On the one hand, this concerns the IT system itself and, on the other hand, the transmission capacity of the network connection (see APP.3.6.M11 * Sufficient dimensioning of the DNS server *).
+On the one hand, this affects the IT system itself and, on the other hand, the transmission capacity of the network connection (see APP.3.6.M11 * Sufficient dimensioning of the DNS server *).

 **Procurement**